A Different Way to Think About Weight Loss

 That would be 19 years ago.

-I haven't just lost 78 pounds; I've lost 19 years
+I haven't just lost 78 pounds; I've lost 19 years of weight gain.

 Uh, my weight loss pace ain't so bad when I look at it that way!